BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 ```

 **Note**
 You can customize the Facebook OG tags of each URL if you want to dynamically share content by using the following _optional keys in the data dictionary_.
-Please use this [Facebook tool](https://developers.facebook.com/tools/debug/og/object) to debug your OG tags!
+Please use this [Facebook tool](https://developers.facebook.com/tools/debug/og/object) to debug the OG tags!

 | Key | Value
 | --- | ---